andreas-grimm/GD-BASIC/doc/BASIC.md

 | `INTEGER` | `AB%` | +/- 32767 |
 | `STRING` | `AB$` | 0 to 256 Characters |

+## Converting BASIC Programs to GD-Basic
+Programs written in a BASIC language other than GD-BASIC may require some minor adjustments before they can be run.
+The following sections describe these adjustments.

+### String and Array Dimensions
+Delete all statements used to declare the length of strings or arrays.
+A statement such as the following

+    DIM A$(I,J)

+which dimensions a string array for `J` elements of length `I`, should be removed.
+Also removed should be and `DIM` statements:

+    DIM A$(J)
+    DIM A(H)

+GD-Basic does not require prior declaration of arrays and string sizes.
+Both are implemented as dynamically growing and shrinking.

+### String Functions
+Some Basic languages use a comma `,` or ampersand `&` for string concatenation.
+Each of these must be changed to a plus sign `+`, which is the operator for GD-Basic string concatenation.

+In GD-Basic, the `MID$`, `RIGHT$`, and `LEFT$` functions will be used in a later release to take substrings of strings.
+Forms such as `A$(I)` to access the `I`th character in `A$` are replaced by `A$[I]`, or `A$(I,J)` to take a substring of `A$` from position `I` to position `J` must be replaced by `A$[I,J]` (later supported in a later version).

+### Multiple Assignments
+Some Basic languages allow statements of the following to set `B` and `C` equal to zero:

+    10 LET B=C=0

+GD-Basic does not support this logic.
+GW-Basic interprets the statement in which the value B is set based on C equal to zero.
+This will be needed to be changed to

+    10 B = A == 0

+### Multiple Statement
+Some Basic languages use a backslash `\\` or colons `:` to separate statements on a single line.
+With GD-Basic, make sure all elements on a line only apply to a single command. the use of the colon `:` is not support in the current version.

+### MAT Functions
+Programs using the `MAT` functions available in some Basic languages must be rewritten to use `FOR-NEXT` loops to execute properly .

+### FOR-NEXT Loops
+Some GD-Basic will always execute a `FOR-NEXT` loop once, regardless of the limits.
+Other Basic languages checks the limits first and does not execute the loop if past limits.

 ## Reserved Words
 The following keywords are reserved and cannot be used for variables.
 The following list defines the use of the keywords: